aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ## Purpose and safety boundary

 Some ZWO ASI676MC cameras occasionally deliver a RAW16 RGGB mosaic with a strong purple cast.
-This feature detects that specific failure, can exclude the affected frame without modifying it, and can optionally repair it before the normal indi-allsky image pipeline continues.
+This feature detects that specific failure, can flag the affected frame for exclusion without modifying it, and can optionally repair it before the normal indi-allsky image pipeline continues.

 Leave **Enable ASI676MC Purple-frame Handling** off unless the camera actually produces this failure.
 The implementation is deliberately narrow: